1931: Lines No. “3” and “4” of Los Angeles Railway debut on 5th Street.

 The facility is proposed to serve 2,000 passengers per day via Metro Lines 30/31 and 330 as well as 2,000 more via Big Blue Bus Lines 12, 13, 5, 7 and Rapid 7, and to be integrated with “Mid-Town Plaza,” a mixed-use retail center with a future Target store, Home Depot and other stores by mid-2007.

-More information can be found in the January 10, 2006 issue of MyMetro, the LACMTA employee news digest.
+More information can be found in the January 10, 2006 issue of the MyMetro employee news digest..